-A hard-to-define system half-way with Capitalism that still clings onto some socialist principles.
-Discover its Communist era is one of the cool things you can do in Shanghai.
+A hard-to-define system halfway with Capitalism that still clings onto some socialist principles, you can discover its Communist era is one of the cool things you can do in Shanghai.

 Communist Era In Shanghai

 In the year I spent in Shanghai, I explored the city as much as I could.
 Now I love going through all the pictures I took in every district I roamed.
 The only pictures I couldn’t enjoy are the ones I couldn’t take in the museums devoted to celebrating the most important moments of the start of the communist era.